 4.5 A Player in the Thursday Junior League cannot play for more than one team in the same age group, even if their team are not playing that night.
 They may only play in their own age group and above, and may only play in two age groups in total or they will be classed as an Illegal Player for all teams they played for concurrently.
 If a team is trialling a player who is already playing in two age groups, they must register this fact by emailing the LSA at firstname.lastname@example.org confirming the team and age group the player is considering moving away from, and considering moving to, and the player must not play in the team in the particular age group they are considering moving away from, and must be trialled on consecutive fixture weeks (up to a maximum of three weeks) for the team in the new age group and then a decision made if they are to stay permanently in that team in the new age group or to stay in their current team.
 They may only be trialled in this way twice per calendar year, regardless of season.
 They cannot play as a substitute player when the team is short or fill in to strengthen any other teams.
 Failure to adhere to the above rules will result in the player being deemed an Illegal Player, and the LSA reserve the right to look into reports of the conduct of players and/or teams that might be considered unfair practices whilst perhaps technically falling within these Terms.

-4.7 In order to allow as much flexibility and progressiveness in netball at the LSA as possible, players playing for adult teams may now, for a transitional period, play for more than one team in different leagues on any night as a registered player under rule 4.1 of these Terms or as a Borrowed Player as long as this is for a team at the same or higher level than they usually play at.
-For example, players playing in a team in an upper league may not also play for a team in a lower league.
+4.7 In order to allow as much flexibility and progressiveness in netball at the LSA as possible, up to three players playing for adult and junior teams may now, for a transitional period, play for more than one team in different leagues on any night under rule 4.1 of these Terms provided that they play in the position of Wing Attack or Wing Defence or Centre if the team that they do not normally play for are struggling to get a full squad on any occasion.

 4.8 Subject to these Terms, a team sheet MUST be completed and handed in to the office after every match stating all players that have indeed played that night.
 All information on the sheet must be filled in correctly to allow the LSA to update scores.
 Examples of an incorrect sheet include but are not limited to missing off the team name or not having the scores correctly written out, or the scores being marked in the wrong way round.
 Receiving incorrect sheets makes it difficult and/or impossible for the LSA to accurately update scores in a timely fashion, and will result in, at the discretion of the LSA, a warning the first time this happens, a penalty point being deducted at the discretion of the LSA the second time, and any subsequent breaches will result in loss of the higher of 5 points or all points scored in the match as a rule.